Sillor/wellspring-server/README.md

 ## License

-Wellspring Server is licensed under the ISC license.
+Wellspring Server is licensed under the GNU General Public License v3.0.

 ## Contact and Contributions